No one likes dealing with a blocked toilet drain, so many choose to hire professionals to get the job done.

 2. Using Dishwasher Liquid

-One of the most common methods of unblocking a toilet is using a little dishwasher liquid and hot water.
+One of the most common methods of unblocking toilets is using a little dishwasher liquid and hot water.
 So, mix the two well in a bucket.

-Once thoroughly mixed, pour the solution inside the bowl from a considerable height and let it sit for a minute or two.
+Once thoroughly mixed, pour the liquid dish soap solution inside the bowl from a considerable height and let it sit for a minute or two.
 It should work its way deeper into the pipes after some time and provide lubrication to unblock the source of the congestion.

 3. Use A Plunger

-Of course, the classic method of unblocking a toilet is with a plunger.
-But don’t use any old plunger; it is important to use one with a flange at the base to create a complete sealed vacuum.
+Of course, a toilet plunger is a classic method of clearing blocked toilet.
+But don’t use any old plunger; using one with a flange at the base is important to create a completely sealed vacuum.

-To effectively use the plunger, place it over the toilet bowl opening and insert it until it is fully submerged in the water.
-Press it down slowly and firmly and repeat until the water pressure is stabilised.
+To effectively use the plunger, place it over the toilet bowl and insert it until it is fully submerged in the toilet water.
+Press it down slowly and firmly and repeat until the water pressure stabilises.
 Keep in mind that the plunger should properly seal the toilet hole to create the proper vacuum and pull the obstruction from the pipes.
+We suggest wearing rubber gloves while you do this.

 4. Using A Hooked Coat Hanger

-Although it is an unconventional method, a coat hanger can be used to clear out the blockage in the toilet.
+Although it is an unconventional method, you can use a coat hanger to clear out the blockage in the toilet.
 Unravel a wire coat hanger, and you will be left with a long hook that can reach deeper into the toilet to remove the congestion effectively.

 What makes this technique so effective is the reach on offer.
 When the blockage is located between 5 and 10 cm inside the drain, a coat hanger should effectively reach the block and free the flow.

-If the source of the blocked toilet is more profound than the reach of the hanger, then a specialised tool called a drill or plumbing snake can be used.
+If the source of the blocked toilet drain is more profound than the reach of the hanger, then you can use a specialised tool called a drill or a toilet snake.
 It is made of coiled wire and has a flexible design that can move along the complex shape of a toilet drain, making it practical to unblock any clogged pipes.

-At the end of the wire, a spring-like shape can be used to push and pull the blocked material.
+A spring-like shape can push and pull the blocked material at the end of the wire.
 The entire construction is made of durable metal, making it one of the most efficient methods to unblock a toilet when all else fails.

 6. Using Enzyme-Based Chemicals

-If you suspect that the source of the blockage is made of organic matter, then an effective method to remove it is using an enzyme-based chemical.
+If you suspect the blockage’s source is made of organic matter, then an enzyme-based chemical drain cleaner effectively removes it.
 These chemicals break down organic material to free the pipes.

-They can usually be found in any hardware store, but if you need a quick fix, it is possible to make your DIY alternative at home: mix baking soda, vinegar, and hot water in a bucket to make it.
+They can usually be found in any hardware store, but if you need a quick fix, it is possible to make your DIY alternative homemade drain cleaner: mix baking soda, vinegar, and hot water trick in a bucket to make it.
+This is better and safer for your pipes than regular drain cleaners.

-Once you have your solution ready, pour it into the bowl and allow it to work its way into the pipes.
+Once your solution is ready, pour it into the bowl and allow it to work its way into the pipes.
 As the answer is quite strong, it should break down any solid matter in the pipes causing the blockage.
-Additionally, it should be noted that this solution is better suited for organic matter, and other objects or hair will not be affected by it.
+Additionally, you should note that this solution is better suited for organic matter, and other objects or hair will not be affected by it.
+And make sure to flush the blocked toilet drains with boiling water afterwards.

 - Toys and other objects children might have thrown in